The Cost of Keto…sis

 For sustainable Nutrition Coaching, book a session to create the changes you need to achieve your goals and live your healthiest life.
 Learn more about Heidi's approach to nutrition here.

-Final note: is it possible to survive in a state of ketosis?
+Final note: Is it possible to survive in a state of ketosis?
 Sure, but it's like putting diesel in a gas engine.
 It might still run and drive temporarily, but you will experience hard starting, reduced power, reduced fuel efficiency, and excess exhaust smoke, which will inevitably damage the engine.